apostrophecms/starter-kit-assembly-essentials/README.md

   - [Private locales](#private-locales)

+>**Important Notice:**
+>
+>While much of the code in this starter kit is aimed at quickly configuring the `@apostrophecms-pro/multisite` extension that requires a license, it is freely available for use in public or commercial projects.
+To use it as a template for a new Assembly project, including the multisite extension, you will need an Assembly license.
+>
+>To obtain a license, please visit our [website](https://apostrophecms.com/assembly) to learn more.
+You can contact our support team for assistance or purchase a license directly through our [Apostrophe Workspaces portal](https://app.apostrophecms.com/login).
+>
+>As an alternative to this starter template, we offer several open-source starter kits that are available without any licensing restrictions.
+These kits, along with links to their GitHub repositories, are listed on our [website](https://apostrophecms.com/starter-kits).

 ## Purpose

 The purpose of this repo is to serve as a quick start for multisite-enabled, cloud-hosted projects based on and hosted via Apostrophe Assembly.
 Technically speaking, it serves as a working example of a project built on the `@apostrophecms-pro/multisite` module.